 Philadelphia Area Early Landowners Resources

 Unfortunately, state draftsmen working on the project to plat all of the earliest surveys on township maps never got around to mapping Philadelphia, Bucks, or Montgomery Counties.
 The reason may be that so many of the earliest surveys for the First Purchasers involved errors (two warrantees claiming the same piece of land, multiple overlapping claims, unpatented tracts, etc.) making it very difficult to place the original surveys onto modern township maps.
 In any case, the only way that we at Ancestor Tracks know to find the date, book and page of the original warrant, survey, and patent for your ancestor is to search through the Warrant Registers contained on our CD, First Landowners of PA: Colonial and State Warrant Registers in the PA Archives, Harrisburg, 1682-ca 1940.
-Once you have found the information, you can order copies of the original documents from the Pennsylvania State Archives in Harrisburg (350 North Street Harrisburg, PA 17120-0090).
+If you only have a few families to look up, the same warrant and patent registers are posted for free by the Pennsylvania Historical and Museum Commission, although they are harder to use.
+Once you have found the information, you can order copies of the original documents from the Pennsylvania State Archives in Harrisburg using their order form.

 Other Philadelphia Resources for Early Landowners: